jduck/bs25-slides/slides.md

 1. User of Linux since 1993, steadily since
 2. Vulnerability research and exploit development
+   * Reverse-engineered exploits, analyzed bugs
-3. Kernel chapter author in Android Hacker's Handbook.
+4. Kernel chapter author in Android Hacker's Handbook.
-4. Developed and reverse-engineered exploits.

 No. I have never tried to upstream anything.

 ## Disclaimer

-The information presented here is the result of research.
+The information presented here is the result of off-and-on research over decades.

+I will try to be objective, but also share my opinions based on my experience.

+I have tried to make sure information is current.

 As always, I could have missed something.

-I try my best to be objective.

 ## What is the Linux Kernel?